Beatport: Music catalog

 At launch, Beatport offered tracks from 79 electronic music labels to customers worldwide.
 Over the years, the company has grown and expanded its music catalog to include more artists and differentiations of the electronic genre such as house, techno, drum & bass, and dubstep.

 Sales of sample packs and remix stems, in the "Beatport Sounds" section, grew from an annual revenue of $600,000 in 2010 to $39.1 million in 2015.

 Music on Beatport is distributed without digital rights management (DRM); songs are distributed in MP3 format, with the ability to upgrade purchases to lossless AIFF or WAV format for an additional fee.

-Beatport supports several DJ platforms, allowing DJs to mix with streaming music from its catalog.
-Supported software includes Serato, Rekordbox, Traktor, Djay, and VirtualDJ.
-Supported hardware includes the CDJ-3000, OPUS-QUAD, OMNIS-DUO, and XDJ-AZ from Pioneer DJ/AlphaTheta and devices running Engine DJ OS, including the Prime 4, SC5000, and SC5000M from Denon DJ.

-Beatport DJ is an online application allowing DJing with a DJ controller from a web browser.
+Beatport operates two music streaming services: Beatport Link Pro and Pro+ allows subscribers to stream music from its catalog directly into supported DJ software, and maintain an offline library of 50 (Pro) or 100 (Pro+) songs.
+Pioneer DJ served as a launch partner, offering integration through its newly developed mobile app WeDJ, and announcing that Rekordbox would support Link later in the year.
+Support was later added for Denon's Prime Series and VirtualDJ.
+In 2021 Beatport launched a web-based DJ application known as Beatport DJ for Link subscribers, which offers support for Bluetooth and USB-based DJ controllers from major manufacturers.
+Beatport Cloud features full track playback, a management interface, and unlimited redownloads of purchased songs.